 Master Gardeners are volunteers, trained by Texas A&M AgriLife Extension in research-based horticulture including soils, water conservation, composting, entomology, plant pathology and related subjects.
 As Brazos County Extension Service volunteers, they give to the community by extending research-based knowledge and providing solutions in one-to-one problem solving, in a demonstration garden, educational programs and both in-print and social media.

-Individuals make application to enter the training.
+After attending an informational meeting, individuals may make application to enter the volunteer training.
 Once accepted into the program, trainees begin a one year process that begins with a minimum of 50 hours of specialized classroom instruction.
 Master Gardener interns finish requirements by contributing a minimum of 50 service hours by year’s end to be then certified as a Master Gardener.

 The certification and title are good for one year.
 To retain certification in Brazos County, Master Gardeners annually contribute a minimum of 25 service hours and acquire 6 hours of continuing education.

-If you would like to be in 2021 class, please email us at email@example.com or call us at 979/823-0129.
-We will put you on the email list and send the details as they come available.
+If you would like to be in a Master Gardener Volunteer Training Class, please email us at firstname.lastname@example.org or call us at 979/823-0129.

 Educational programs of Texas A&M AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, national origin, genetic information or veteran status